 Services are provided on school sites during school hours.
 Parents may request services, school administrators refer students, and students can request services.

-Counseling is provided by mental health interns who are trained in child psychology, grief, and crisis intervention counseling, geriatric mental health, and are supervised by licensed professionals.
+Counseling is provided by mental health trainees and registered associates who are trained in child psychology, grief, crisis intervention counseling, and geriatric mental health.
+All CSS trainees and registered associates are supervised by licensed mental health professionals.

 Whom We Serve

 Alameda County students, grade school age through high school.